-Protests have been in full force since the summer and show little sign of slowing down.
-From Philly to Poland, protests are a vital part of the global democratic process and ensuring your voice is heard, but considering we're battling fascists, a pandemic, police brutality, and more, it's extremely important that you stay safe.
+If you're thinking of joining the protests (or any protest, for that matter), it's very important you stay safe.
+Protests are a vital part of the global democratic process and ensuring your voice is heard, but considering we're battling fascists, a pandemic, police brutality, and more, it's vital that you know how to keep yourself protected.

 - Wear a mask - We are in the midst of a global pandemic of an airborne virus.
 Needless to say, you should never leave the house without a mask and a protest is no different.
 This is also important for concealing your identity.
 The police have been known to use photographs from demonstrations to identify and track protesters.